 The conversation made me think a lot about my own journey.

-Good fortune and timing led me back to my native L.A. when the opportunity came to partner up with New Yorker Joseph Caparatta, who was moving to SoCal to re-launch, re-brand, and re-imagine the dormant “Version 1.0” of Unique Corals.
-After a lot of back-and-forth plane trips, tons of planning sessions, lots of all-nighters, hard work, and serious dollars, we successfully “rebooted” UC, and I haven’t looked back since.
+Good fortune and timing at a reef conference (back in Southern California no less!) led me back to my native L.A. when the opportunity came to partner up with Joseph Caparata, ironically a New Yorker with a very successful fish store, who was moving to SoCal to re-launch, re-brand, and re-imagine the dormant “Version 1.0” of an online coral vendor company called Unique Corals.
+Super-telented and driven guy.
+After a lot of back-and-forth plane trips, tons of planning sessions, lots of all-nighters, hard work, and serious dollars, we successfully “rebooted” UC, and opened up a large facility dedicated to the importation, propagation, and distribution of corals!

 It all started with passion.